History of Fillmore County Hospital

 Before completion, a time capsule was buried, containing numerous memories of Fillmore County Hospital throughout its existence.
 A few of the items include significant newspaper articles, list of current staff and board members, various advertisements, pictures of all the old hospital buildings, a prescription pad from Dr. Charles Ashby, and countless additional treasures.
 A day of celebration happened on February 26, 2012 when the new hospital was dedicated and open for patient care.

-The new facility has opened many doors for Fillmore County Hospital.
 A full-time orthopedic surgeon, Dr. Travis Stoner, and physician’s assistant, Joshua Reiners, joined the staff in 2013 which launched an opportunity to expand services.
-The Touchstone Orthopaedics service offers data-driven results to elective knee and hip joint replacement patients.
+The Touchstone Orthopaedics clinic offers data-driven results for elective knee and hip joint replacement patients.
 Through continuous patient education and feedback, Touchstone Orthopaedics has become one of the leading programs in the United States in many areas including overall patient satisfaction (97%), complication rate (0%), and mild to no pain when walking post-surgery (98%).
 Statistics based on hip and knee surgeries performed during October 2015-September 2016.
+In 2019 Touchstone added the use of MAKO robotic assisted knee replacement and saw these already impressive results become even better with the use of this technology.

 Whole-person care has become a crucial part of all services offered at Fillmore County Hospital.
 The behavioral health team has integrated its services to assist patients with anxiety and other emotional disorders throughout their medical treatment.
 Fillmore County Hospital is focused on delivering exceptional care, innovative services, and trusted outreach and education in all stages of life.